Thomas Bruce (cricketer)

-Thomas Oscar Bruce (born 10 February 1983) is an English cricketer.
-Bruce is a left-handed batsman who bowls slow left-arm orthodox.
+Thomas Oscar Bruce (born 10 February 1983) is an English former cricketer who played as a left-handed batsman and bowled slow left-arm orthodox.
 He was born in Bampton, Oxfordshire.

-Bruce studied at Durham University, where he captained the cricket team.
-While studying for his degree, Bruce made his first-class debut for Durham UCCE against Somerset in 2005.
-He made two further first-class appearances in 2005, against Leicestershire and Durham.
-In his three first-class matches, he scored 86 runs at an average of 43.00, with a high score of 26.
+Bruce studied at Durham University, where he captained the university cricket team.
+While studying at Durham, he made his first-class debut for Durham UCCE against Somerset in 2005.
+He made two further first-class appearances that year, against Leicestershire and Durham.
+Across his three first-class appearances, he scored 86 runs at a batting average of 43.00.